mvolkmann/context-easy/hooks.md

 the order of execution is:

 1. all the code in the component function
-2. the setup code in all the effects
+2. the setup code in all the effects in the order defined

 In subsequent renders, the order of execution is:

 1. all the code in the component function
-2. the cleanup code in all the effects
+2. the cleanup code in all the effects in the order defined (not reverse order)
-3. the setup code in all the effects
+3. the setup code in all the effects in the order defined

 If it is desirable to prevent the setup and cleanup code from running in every render, supply a second argument to the `useEffect` function that is an array of variables.
-The cleanup and setup steps are only executed again if the value of any of these variables has changed since the last call.
+The cleanup and setup steps are only executed again if any of these variables have changed since the last call.

 One use of an effect is to move focus to a particular input.
-This is demonstrated in the "Ref Hook" section below.
+This is demonstrated in the "Ref Hook" section later.

 ### Context Hook